 Who is eligible?

-People with Parkinson’s disease (PWPs) and their care partner who:
+People with Parkinson’s disease (PWPs) and their care partners who:

 Are newly diagnosed and within 3 years of diagnosis

 Can commit to attending a bi-weekly program over 4 months